Sweating and body odor are common when you exercise or you're too warm. They're also common when you're feeling nervous, anxious or stressed.

 Apocrine glands are found in areas where you have hair, such as your armpits and groin.
 These glands release a milky fluid when you're stressed.
 This fluid is odorless until it combines with bacteria on your skin.

 To diagnose a problem with sweating and body odor, your doctor will likely ask about your medical history and do an exam.
 The doctor may test your blood or urine.
 The tests can show if your problem is caused by a medical condition, such as an infection, diabetes or an overactive thyroid (hyperthyroidism).

 - Antiperspirant.
-Antiperspirants contain aluminium-based compounds that temporarily block sweat pores, thereby reducing the amount of perspiration that reaches your skin.
+Antiperspirants contain aluminium-based compounds that temporarily block sweat pores, thereby reducing the amount of sweat that reaches your skin.

 - Deodorant.
-Deodorants can eliminate odor but not perspiration.
+Deodorants can eliminate odor but not sweat.
 They're usually alcohol-based and turn your skin acidic, making it less attractive to bacteria.
 Deodorants often contain perfume fragrances intended to mask odor.

 Lifestyle and home remedies

 You can do a number of things on your own to reduce sweating and body odor.
 The following suggestions may help: